In this guide

 Although full-time work is an option, most retirees find part-time or casual work – or even consulting or project work – a more palatable option if they want more retirement income.

-With extra money coming in there is less reliance on your existing savings to pay for everything, which can stretch your super a little bit further.
+With extra money coming in, there is less reliance on your existing savings to pay for everything, which can stretch your super a little further.
 Working even a day a week opens up new options for managing and growing your super later in life.

-If you’re worried about a lack of retirement income, consider using your other resources such as your home.
-For most Aussies, their home is one of their biggest assets and the equity you have built up in it can be a valuable source of additional income.
+If you’re worried about a lack of retirement income, consider using your other resources, such as your home.
+For most Aussies, their home is one of their biggest asset and the equity they have built up in it can be a valuable source of additional income.

 One option is to downsize by selling your home and moving to a cheaper property.
 In some cases, moving to a smaller or less expensive home can free up considerable capital for generating a new source of retirement income.